ZettelGeist/zettelgeist/docs/tutorialA.md

 - Continue with the existing GDoc.

   - (See?
 Making new "cards" just means editing and then re-saving your existing card in .txt format with a new name -- done automatically in GDocs.
-But the process is essentially the same for Word or whatever editor you are using -- just give each new "save as" a different number: Gatsby-Note-01.txt, Gatsby-Note-02.txt, Gatsby-Note-03.txt, etc. The original just gets reused over and over as you save every new version to your "stack.")
+But the process is essentially the same for Word or whatever editor you are using -- just give each new "save as" a different number: Gatsby-Note-01.yaml, Gatsby-Note-02.yaml, Gatsby-Note-03.yaml, etc. The original just gets reused over and over as you save every new version to your "stack.")
+Word or resident word-processor users: [See instructions below about saving notes with ".yaml" extension.]

 - Add a new line under the "comment:" line.